-I was born as John Paul Harper in Easington, a colliery village in County Durham.
+I was born as John Paul Harper in Easington, a colliery village in County Durham, on 3 December 1977, not early enough to remember life before Thatcher.
 I added ‘Scott’ when my Grandma died in my late teens.
 I was very fond of her and it was her maiden name (‘You’re more Scott than Harper’ was one of her constant refrains).
 Virtually every man in my family is called Edward, including my father and both grandfathers, so I added that too.
 I’m the only Harper-Scott in my family.

 A BBC news report on Easington and surrounding villages, like Horden and the newtown Peterlee (the two places where I grew up), gives a sense of the economic situation I knew as a child.

 Unemployment remains relatively high and the area currently has the highest level of long-term illness and general poor health in the UK, and the worst life expectancy at birth.
 It also has the lowest percentage of people with degrees or professional qualifications, at 9%.
 And despite having a population of close to 100,000, the collection of former mining villages only has one high street bank.